ppissias/SpacePixels/README.md

 6. Adjust detection settings or use `Auto-Tune Settings` in the `Detection Settings` tab.
 7. Run either:
    - `Detect Moving Targets (Standard Pipeline)`, or
-   - `Detect Iteratively (Large Datasets)` for large or slow-moving datasets.
+   - `Detect Iteratively (Large Datasets)` for large datasets where the standard full run may be too heavy.
-8. Open the generated HTML report in the new `detections_YYYYMMDD_HHMMSS` export folder.
+8. When the run finishes, SpacePixels prompts you to open the generated HTML report or, for iterative runs, the results folder containing the per-pass reports.

 ## Report output